chevron-up

 Date of origin ca. 1785 bis 1839.

 Contents and structure Folders labelled according to ethnic groups with Blumenbach’s correspondence and notes on one or more skulls.
-The inscriptions on the present-day covers of the folders with the names of the ethnic groups are not in Blumenbach’s hand.
+The inscriptions on the present-day covers of some of the folders with the names of the ethnic groups are not in Blumenbach’s hand.
 According to [Meyer, Wilhelm:] Die Handschriften in Göttingen.
 Bd.
 3. Universitätsbibliothek.
 Nachlässe von Gelehrten, Orientalische Handschriften.
 Handschriften im Besitz von Instituten und Behörden.
 Berlin: A. Bath, 1894 (Verzeichniss der Handschriften im Preussischen Staate, 1, Hannover, 3), pp. 77–80 (digital version), there are 61 folders, presently (Jan.
 2024) there are 60 folders.
 Meyer lists 41 folders “with remarkable letters”.
 However, the box also contains (presently) 19 folders on other ethnic groups, without letters (therefore not named by Meyer): “Böhmen”, “Bulgar”, “Buschmann”, “Calmucci”, “Celebes-Ins.”, “Hottentott”, “Inder”, “Jude”, “Konäger v[el] Kadjack”, “NeuHolland”, “Papu”, “Russen”, “Südsee-Insulaner”, “Schitgaganen”, “Tahitier”, “Türcke”, “Tungusen”, “Schädel eines Wenden”, “Zigeuner”.
 Digitized versions of the folders “Bosjesmann” and “Caffer”.

 Catalogues